cadzchua/SC1015-Mini-Project/README.md

 - To explore the dataset and conduct exploratory data analysis (EDA) to identify key factors affecting survival.
 - To visualise the data through various plots, providing insights into the relationships between different variables.
 - To formulate and answer specific research questions related to passenger survival.
+- To develop predictive models for estimating survival outcomes.

 ## Dataset
 The project utilises the Titanic dataset, which includes various features of the passengers such as: